benitomartin/substack-newsletters-search-course/README.md

 Multiple LLM providers are supported, including OpenRouter (default, with a generous free tier), OpenAI, and Hugging Face.
 For OpenAI and Hugging Face, you will need to supply your own API keys.

 For user interaction, this repository includes a Gradio-based UI for local exploration and prototyping.
-For production use, a React-based UI is available at [https://substack.martindatasol.com/](https://substack.martindatasol.com/) and the code can be found in the [substack-search-ui](https://github.com/benitomartin/substack-search-ui) repository.

 ## 🗂️ Project Structure